 See a cabaret show at Can Can Kitchen-A mix of comedy and talent, this small theater puts on an impressive show.
 Great for a bachelorette party, a date or, a birthday with a group of friends.
 We saw “The Midnight Show.”
 Tickets were around $30 each.
 You can buy them ahead of time online.

-Chihuly Garden and Glass-At this museum, you will be able to walk through gorgeous, colorful glass sculptures.
-One of my favorite pieces is a ceiling made of colorful glass flowers.
-The color from the glass spills on to the walls when the light shines through the ceiling.
+Chihuly Garden and Glass-At this museum, you will be able to walk through gorgeous glass sculptures.
+One of my favorite pieces is a ceiling made of glass flowers.
+The color from the glass spills onto the walls when the light shines through the ceiling.
 There’s a bench right under it so, lie down and look up to enjoy it.

-Pike Place Market-Fresh seafood, shopping and the famous flying fish.
-If you’re so inclined, the workers at the fish market will throw you a giant fish to catch (I skipped this).
-You could however, make a whole meal out of the seafood you can pick up there.
-Grab some crab legs, shrimp and beer and eat outside.
+Pike Place Market-Fresh seafood, shopping, and the famous flying fish.
+If you want, the workers at the fish market will throw you a giant fish to catch (I skipped this).
+You could, however, make a whole meal out of the seafood you can pick up there.
+Grab some crab legs, shrimp, and beer and eat outside.
 They also have some fresh donuts here that are DELICIOUS!
 Make sure to try them.

 Kerry Park- This park gives you the postcard-worthy view of Seattle.
 From here, you can see the whole city skyline.
 When I stepped out of the Uber (we’re glamorous like that) I involuntarily said “Wow.”
 Absolutely beautiful.
 See it at night on the clearest night you can.